 What are the session fees?

-Exercise physiology sessions are $105 per hour session.
+Starter Pack pricing is as low as $205, and ongoing sessions start from $100 per session for in-home exercise physiology.
 Some private health funds will provide rebates for exercise physiology sessions.
-Additional pricing information, including information on 4-week coaching programs, is available here.
+Additional pricing information is available here.

 Where do exercise physiology sessions take place?